 a type of learning in which one learns to link two or more stimuli and anticipate events.

 in classical conditioning, the unlearned, naturally occurring response to the unconditioned stimulus (US), such as salivation when food is in the mouth.

 unconditioned stimulus (US)

 in classical conditioning, a stimulus that unconditionally—naturally and automatically—triggers a response.

-in classical conditioing the learned response to a preveiously neutral (but now conditioned) stimulus (cs)
+in classical conditioning, the learned response to a previously neutral (but now conditioned) stimulus (CS).

-in classical conditioning an originaly irrevlevant stimulus that after association with an underconditioned stimulus (US) comes to trigger a conditioned response
+in classical conditioning, an originally irrelevant stimulus that, after association with an unconditioned stimulus (US), comes to trigger a conditioned response.

-The initial stage in classical conditioning; the phase associating a neutral stimulus with an unconditioned stimulus so that the neutral stimulus comes to elicit a conditioned response.
+in classical conditioning, the initial stage, when one links a neutral stimulus and an unconditioned stimulus so that the neutral stimulus begins triggering the conditioned response.
 In operant conditioning, the strengthening of a reinforced response.

 the diminishing of a conditioned response; occurs in classical conditioning when an unconditioned stimulus (US) does not follow a conditioned stimulus (CS); occurs in operant conditioning when a response is no longer reinforced.